be in the right place at the right time..

 Drop by and hook in

-The Taroom Fishing Club also hosts an annual competition on the Glebe Weir (9th – 10th June 2018) followed shortly after by the Theodore Family Competition (21st – 22nd July 2018) and The Great Baralaba Saratoga Classic (8th – 9th September 2018), considered one of Queensland’s top inland fishing competitions.
+The Taroom Fishing Club also hosts an annual competition on the Glebe Weir (8th – 9th June 2019) followed shortly after by the Theodore Family Competition (normally the 3rd weekend in July) and The Great Baralaba Saratoga Classic (normally the 2nd weekend in September), considered one of Queensland’s top inland fishing competitions.
 Limited camping on-site is available at all these events, with plenty of other options close-by.

-Later in the year you can catch Lake Callide’s Family Fishing Classic (27th – 28th October 2018) in Biloela and see how your ‘barra’ measure up against the 103cm record.
+Later in the year you can catch Lake Callide’s Family Fishing Classic (26th – 27th October 2019) in Biloela and see how your ‘barra’ measure up against the 103 cm competition record.
 Stay the entire weekend with free camping on site.

 Check out the Sandstone Wonders region’s full list of fishing competitions here.